ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/to_implement/work_items.md

 Difficulty: 7

 Time estimate: It is not clear that the suggested optimizations work.
 Due to the
-               complexity fo the file-backed system, there could be subtle issues which we have not quite forseen.
+               complexity of the file-backed system, there could be subtle issues which we have not quite forseen.
 The estimate is between 1 to 2 months.

 ## Summarized work